 Legislation was passed by the State of Iowa, effective July 1, 2008, requiring all children entering Kindergarten and Ninth grade to have a dental screening.
-The dental screening form will be mailed in the Kindergarten packets and the Ninth grade forms will go home in the last report card for Eighth grade.
+The dental screening forms are online.
 Your dentist will also have the appropriate form that needs filled out and returned to school with your child.
 The purpose of the dental screening is to improve the oral health of Iowa's children.